Home » Case Study: Navigating a Tenant Eviction and Property Sale for an Elderly Client

 Recognizing the challenges of California’s tenant-friendly environment, I advised the client early on to hire an eviction specialist, such as Dennis Block & Associates.
 While known for their no-nonsense, results-driven approach (and minimal handholding), their efficiency can be invaluable in difficult situations.

-At first, the client chose to handle the process himself, including serving the 60-day notice to vacate.
-Unfortunately, he executed the notice incorrectly.
-I don’t recall the exact mistake, but it was serious enough to invalidate the notice.
-He then hired an attorney who provided more hands-on support.
-Together, they reissued the notice — but this time, they included the wrong ZIP code.
-That error forced them to start over again.
-Legal missteps continued to pile up, and months passed.
-Over six months later, the property remained occupied.
-Only then was a properly executed notice finally served.
+At first, the client decided to manage the process himself, including serving the 60-day notice to vacate.
+However, he made an error when he prepared the notice, which invalidated it.
+I don’t recall the exact mistake, but it was significant enough to require starting over.
+He then hired an attorney for more hands-on support.
+Together, they reissued the notice, but they included the wrong ZIP code.
+That mistake forced them to restart the process again.

 The buyer canceled escrow.
 We had no choice but to relist — this time at $499,000.
 The home with a substandard notice, being a two-bedroom, one-bath fixer on a flag lot with no garage, didn’t qualify for conventional financing.
 Now, it was a cash-only deal, limited to investors or buyers using hard money.